jdimatteo/homebrew-science/README.md

 # jdimatteo/science

-This tap provided scientific formulae for both the Homebrew and Linuxbrew package managers.
+This tap provided scientific formulae for both the Homebrew package managers.

-This tap is only mainted to support [bamliquidator](https://github.com/BradnerLab/pipeline/wiki/bamliquidator#Mac_OS_X) installations.
+This tap is only mainted to support [bamliquidator](https://github.com/BradnerLab/pipeline/wiki/bamliquidator#Mac_OS_X) installations on macOS.

 # Hosting Your Own Tap